a-flyleaf/artfight/about.md

     answer: |-
       Toyhouse: No, but I made [my own version which is for me](https://a-flyleaf.github.io/toyshelf) ᕕ(&nbsp;ᐛ&nbsp;)ᕗ Everyone I threw on ArtFight can also be found there!

       Other platforms: Probably not!
-(Yes, you can reupload art I made for you on $socialMediaOfYourChoice, ↑with credit↑.)
+(Yes, you can reupload art I made for you on $socialMediaOfYourChoice, ↑ with credit ↑.)
 You can find other internet corners I may be lurking around through [my base site](https://a-flyleaf.github.io).
 ---
 {%for faq in page.qna%}<section><h2>{{faq.question}}</h2><div class="box">{{faq.answer|markdownify}}</div></section>{%endfor%}